 Branding your company is a key component to success.
 Many businesses out there would not do nearly as well without consistent company branding.
-Branding essentially starts with a logo.
+Insurance agency branding essentially starts with a logo.
 When you create a logo, you want it to set yourself apart from your competition.
 Setting yourself apart doesn’t just come from the logo, though.
 Your company has to build a brand.
 The right logo emphasizing your quality, services, products, and customer service care will help build that brand.

 A common question from insurance agents is where and how to find quality employees.
 When we sat down with industry expert, Eddie Emmett, he was unsurprised to hear this.
 He stated that “that may be the number one topic that comes up, all the time.”
 Agency Matrix has a large team that involves hiring salespeople, trainers, support people, and others.
 There are always problems that come with hiring for these positions, even at a company, let alone on the independent agent level.